 Mr. Jones was sixteen years old at the time and tried as an adult.
 Two people died in the shooting near 110th Street and Budlong in Los Angeles.
 Mr. Jones was sentenced to 80 years to life in prison.

 It is important to understand the factual and legal background for this ground for appeal.
 At the start of the jury selection, 60 prospective jurors were sworn and 18 were called to the jury box for individual questioning.
 One African-American woman, who had previously served on several jurors, one of which resulted in a hung jury.
 The prosecutor used her first peremptory challenge to excuse this juror.

 A few other jurors were called into the box and several were also excused.
 Then came prospective juror number 2372, a young, African-American man with no prior jury experience.
 The prosecutor used her sixth peremptory challenge to excuse him.

 The judge in this case was Eric C. Taylor, who this author has significant experience before and regards as smart, patient, and fair.
-Judge Taylor denied the motion, nothing that four other jurors were excluded as well and none were Black.
+Judge Taylor denied the motion, noting that four other jurors were excluded as well and none were Black.

 Following this ruling, more prospective jurors were called and the prosecution questioned prospective juror number 7766.
 She was African-American, young, single and had served on a jury before that reached a conviction.
 The prosecution used her ninth peremptory challenge to thank and excuse this juror.